ant-design/ant-design/docs/react/faq.en-US.md

 ## Dynamic style using `:where` selector which not support old browser.

-Please ref dynamic theme document [Compatible Adjustment](/docs/react/customize-theme#compatible-adjustment) part.
+Please ref dynamic theme document [Legacy Browser Compatible](/docs/react/customize-theme#legacy-browser-compatible) part.

 ## How to disable motion?